 All participants will be apprised about the outcomes of their entries.
 Additionally, the selected project ideas will also be displayed on the NIUA and NMCG websites.
 Official communication will be made to the selected students.

-STAGE 4: Workshop with the selected students
+STAGE 4: Workshop cum site visit with the selected students